roymichaels/logistics/DIAGNOSTICS-USAGE.md

 - **No timeouts**: All commands execute immediately
 - **No side effects**: Reading diagnostics doesn't modify application state

-## Full Diagnostics Suite (Floating Button)
+## Full Diagnostics Suite (Dev Panel Button)

-When you click the floating 🔍 button, it runs all diagnostics in sequence:
+When you click "🔍 Run All Reports" in the Dev Panel Diagnostics tab, it runs all diagnostics in sequence:

 1. **Runtime Registry Report** - Component and route statistics
 2. **Registered Components** - Table of all tracked components